 Marion Wands - CEO and ConNetica Director

-Marion has overseen ConNetica’s 300 plus mental health & suicide prevention projects.
-Her expertise is in systems thinking, evaluation, stakeholder engagement, strategic human resources & the design & delivery of ConNetica’s innovative, practical & succinct mental health & suicide prevention training programs.
+Marion has overseen ConNetica’s 300 plus mental health and suicide prevention projects.
+Her expertise is in systems thinking, evaluation, stakeholder engagement, strategic human resources and the design and delivery of ConNetica’s innovative, practical and succinct mental health and suicide prevention training programs.

 She is a social entrepreneur dedicated to addressing social determinants to reduce suicide and advance mental and social health.

 Marion has a Bachelor of Education and Master of Education, Human Resource Studies

 Marion can be contacted on her Mobile: 0414 726 826 or via Email : firstname.lastname@example.org

 Christian is an accomplished and leading academic and commercial digital entrepreneur.
 He is the leader of the Engage Research Lab, University of the Sunshine Coast— where technologies for social good are designed.
 His background is in Psychology and Technology.

 He leads large scale collaborative projects in mental health and wellbeing, physical health and fitness, sports analytics, medical training, abuse prevention, road safety, augmented and virtual reality, affective computing (emotion), human computer interaction, and video gaming and serious games.